October 17, 2024

 Wire transfers send funds electronically from one bank to another.
 Individuals and businesses often use them for large or international transactions.

-• Pros: Fast and reliable for large amounts, useful for international payments
+• Pros: Wire transfers are fast and reliable for large amounts, useful for international payments

 • Cons: High fees, irreversible once sent, requires detailed recipient account information